And all that's actually going on out there, Rush Limbaugh on Friday.

 Talent on loan from God.

-Rush Limbaugh, with half my brain tied behind my back.
+Rush Limbaugh with half my brain tied behind my back.

-Just to make it fair, Morgantown, West Virginia.
+Just to make it fair, Morgantown, West Virginia, this is Shannon, and welcome to the program.

-She's working for a cosmetics firm, Lori.
+She's working for a cosmetics firm, Laurie.

 It doesn't matter.

-Well, I th look, I totally agree.
+Well, look, I totally agree.

-I I've I've been one of the earliest defenders of the ugly.
+I've been one of the earliest defenders of the ugly.

-That that's why I wrote that first commentary way back, that undeniable truth.
+That's why I wrote that first commentary way back, that undeniable truth.

 I mean, I agree on that same subject.